 - The private hospital data included in this report is not complete, as not all private hospitals in New Zealand submit their data to the Ministry of Health.

 These tables contain summarised data showing privately funded hospital discharges and procedures by DHB, sex, age group and disease/procedure classification.
-The same data is available in three different formats:
+The same data is available in multiple formats:

 The ‘Help’ sheet in the pivot tables file includes help on:

 - how to choose the right file to use

 - how to find the right clinical or procedure codes